 Video of the Day

 If you use a quick-release fertilizer on your lawn, results may be seen within a 24- to 48-hour period and will last two to four weeks.
 If you use a slow-release fertilizer, it can take several weeks to work.

 Quick-release fertilizers contain nutrients in their bio-available forms, meaning they can be absorbed by the plant as soon as they make contact with the roots.
 Quick-release fertilizers are often sold in liquid form to ensure they saturate the soil and reach the roots immediately.
 Results can be seen within a day or two.

 Slow-release fertilizers contain nutrients in a more complex form, meaning they need to break down in the soil before the plant can absorb them.
-Commercial slow-release fertilizers are typically sold as granules coated with a substance that slowly dissolves when it comes in contact with water.
+Commercial slow-release fertilizers are typically sold as granules called prills, which are coated with a substance that slowly dissolves when it comes in contact with water.
 Results take a little longer to notice.

 Homemade Slow- and Quick-Release Fertilizers

 You don't necessarily need to purchase slow-release and quick-release synthetic fertilizers.
 For example, you can create your own compost pile and then rake the aged compost over your lawn for a slow-release organic fertilizer.
 Leaving grass clippings on your lawn will also slowly release nitrogen and other nutrients back into the lawn.

 To make a quick-release fertilizer, soak compost in a 5-gallon bucket of water for about 24 hours to make "compost tea."
 Scoop out the solid compost and pour the water into a sprayer to distribute it over your lawn.

 When to Use Quick-Release Fertilizer